southpawriter02/circus/COMMANDS.md

 -   `off`: Turn Bluetooth off.
 -   `status`: Show the current Bluetooth status.

-*Note: This command is currently a placeholder and requires a tool like `blueutil` to be fully functional.*
+*Note: This command depends on `blueutil`, which is automatically installed by the main installer via Homebrew.*

 ### Wi-Fi